ExplorViz-Archive/EaaS-server/README.md

 ### Development

-During development, you might want to do incremental builds instead of clean builds every time; in this case specify the `verify` goal: `./mvnw verify` (this overrides the default goal of `clean verify`).
+During development, you might want to do incremental builds instead of clean builds every time; in this case specify the `verify` goal: `./mvnw verify` (this overrides the default goal of `clean verify`), or the `package` goal to skip static analyis tools as well.

 You can also run the server directly without packaging by running `./mvnw spring-boot:run`. *Spring Boot DevTools* is included to support LiveReload so changes will apply automatically while the server is running.
 Please check the documentation of your IDE on how to make use of this.